 - Score 70% or higher on the Law Enforcement Entrance Exam

-- Have an associate degree or 60 credit hours with a GPA of 2.0 or higher from an accredited college or university, have served at least four years of full-time active duty in the military or national guard (with an honorable discharge), or have three years of full-time work experience of sworn law enforcement experience in another jurisdiction, or an acceptable combination of education and relevant work experience
+- Have an associate degree or 60 credit hours with a GPA of 2.0 or higher from an accredited college or university OR have served at least four years of full-time active duty in the military or national guard (with an honorable discharge) OR have three years of full-time work experience as a sworn law enforcement officer with experience in another jurisdiction OR an acceptable combination of education and relevant work experience

 Police Training Academies in North Dakota